adbharadwaj/graphspace-manual/docs/Quick_Tour_of_GraphSpace.md

 - Log In
 - Create Account
 - Upload a graph
-- View public graph
-- View graphs uploaded by the logged in user.
+- List of uploaded graphs.

 ### Log In